 Samantha Dawn Breslin

 I am a tenure-track assistant professor at the Department of Anthropology and affiliated with the Copenhagen Center for Social Data Science (SODAS).
-My research centres on political economy and gender in relation to computing cultures.
-My current research examines the value(s) of tech entrepreneurship to different actors (entrepreneurs, policy makers, investors) in Newfoundland, Canada.
+My research centres the production of norms, values, and inequities in in relation to computing and data cultures, particularly in relation to gender and political economy.
+My current research interests focus particularly on value(s) and visions of the future in relation to tech entrepreneurship.

-I was employed as a postdoctoral research fellow at as part of the REvolutionizing Engineering and Computer Science Education (RED) project at the University of Sandiego, which sought to foster themes of social justice, peace, sustainability, and humanitarian practice as part of undergraduate engineering education.
-I have also worked as part of the On the Move project at Memorial University of Newfoundland studying employment-related geographic mobility, and as part of the Built Environment and Active Populations (BEAP) lab at Memorial University.
+I was employed as a postdoctoral research fellow at as part of the REvolutionizing Engineering and Computer Science Education (RED) project at the University of San Diego, which sought to foster themes of social justice, peace, sustainability, and humanitarian practice as part of undergraduate engineering education.
+I have also worked as part of the School of Business on the growth of tech entrepreneurship in St. John's, the On the Move project studying employment-related geographic mobility, and as part of the Built Environment and Active Populations (BEAP) lab, all at Memorial University of Newfoundland.

 Autumn 2020 - SDS Basecamp, Digital Identities, Fieldwork to Analysis